niell-ion/derail-docs/docs/derail_setup.md

 **Steps:**

+**Step 1:**
-1. Locate the sensor mounting bracket on the side of the derail.
+* Locate the sensor mounting bracket on the side of the derail.

+**Step 2:**
-2. Move the derail arm from side to side, through its full range of motion.
+* Move the derail arm from side to side, through its full range of motion.
 Confirm the sensor and bracket are clear of all moving parts.

+**Step 3:**
-3. Verify that the sensor will remain clear of train wheels in both engaged and disengaged positions.
+* Verify that the sensor will remain clear of train wheels in both engaged and disengaged positions.

+**Step 4:**
-4. Grind paint off the mating face of the sensor bracket to ensure a proper weld.
+* Grind paint off the mating face of the sensor bracket to ensure a proper weld.

+**Step 5.**
-5. Mount the sensor to the bracket using the provided screws.
+* Mount the sensor to the bracket using the provided screws.
 Tighten securely.

+**Step 6.**
-6. Confirm that:
+* Confirm that:

   * The sensor is clear of moving parts and wheels.